MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-operations.md

 ﻿---
-title: Transition to support - support operations
+title: Strategies to consider for support operations when transitioning to support
 description: This article discusses strategy and consideration when transitioning into the support plan developed by the organization for Dynamics 365 implementation projects.
 author: taksatoms
 ms.author: tsato